United Nations Development Programme (UNDP)

 1. Research-policy linkages and knowledgebase are strengthened to inform adaptation planning and decision-making:

-- Establish research-policy linkages to support the NAP (National Adaptation Plan) formulation and implementation;
+• Establish research-policy linkages to support the NAP (National Adaptation Plan) formulation and implementation;

-- Develop a climate risks and vulnerability evidence base that informs the identification and prioritization of adaptation options in the sectors of agriculture, livestock, and forestry.
+• Develop a climate risks and vulnerability evidence base that informs the identification and prioritization of adaptation options in the sectors of agriculture, livestock, and forestry

 2. Climate change adaptation mainstreaming is facilitated by reinforcing coordination and M&E mechanisms:

-- Operationalize a sustained and suitable coordination mechanism to support mid and long-term adaptation;
+• Operationalize a sustained and suitable coordination mechanism to support mid and long-term adaptation;

-- Enhance adaptation mainstreaming into sectoral and local planning and budgeting;
+• Enhance adaptation mainstreaming into sectoral and local planning and budgeting;

-- Establish adaptation M&E mechanisms in adherence with the existing national M&E system.
+• Establish adaptation M&E mechanisms in adherence with the existing national M&E system.

 3. A national funding mechanism and private sector engagement are expanded to support adaptation financing:

-- Support the Environmental Safeguard Fund (FSE) mechanism to raise awareness on funding sources and expand mandate for the financing of adaptation actions;
+• Support the Environmental Safeguard Fund (FSE) mechanism to raise awareness on funding sources and expand mandate for the financing of adaptation actions;

-- Enhance the mining sector’s engagement on adaptation and climate financing.
+• Enhance the mining sector’s engagement on adaptation and climate financing.

-Furthermore, a follow-up project will be proposed to fill gaps identified through this phase and develop Guinea’s NAP document.
-The results of the current project will inform the proposal, consolidating existing climate risks and vulnerability assessments and prioritization of adaptation options in the priority sectors of agriculture, livestock, forestry, coastal and water resources.
+Furthermore, a follow-up project was proposed to fill gaps identified through this phase and develop Guinea’s NAP document.
+The results of the current project have informed the proposal, consolidating existing climate risks and vulnerability assessments and prioritization of adaptation options in the priority sectors of agriculture, livestock, forestry, coastal and water resources.
 The planned second phase will further consider promoting sustainable cities, clean cities, and blue economy for which the national strategy is currently being developed.

-In addition to the main project implementing partner, the Ministry of Environment, Water and Forests, and other project partners including the Ministry of Economy and Finance (MEF), National Directorate of the Environment (DNE)/current National Directorate of Pollution, Nuisance and Climate Change (DNPNCC), sectoral Strategy and Development Offices (BSD), the various research institutes, the Center for Observation, Monitoring and Environmental Information (COSIE), the National Institute of Statistics (INS), the Fund for the Environment and Natural Capital (FECN), the Bauxite Environment Network (REB), Guinea-Ecology, civil society organizations and municipalities.
+In addition to the main project implementing partner, the Ministry of Environment, Water and Forests, other project partners included the Ministry of Economy and Finance (MEF), National Directorate of the Environment (DNE)/current National Directorate of Pollution, Nuisance and Climate Change (DNPNCC), sectoral Strategy and Development Offices (BSD), the various research institutes, the Center for Observation, Monitoring and Environmental Information (COSIE), the National Institute of Statistics (INS), the Fund for the Environment and Natural Capital (FECN), the Bauxite Environment Network (REB), Guinea-Ecology, civil society organizations and municipalities.

 Outcome 1: Research-policy linkages and knowledge base are strengthened to inform adaptation planning and decision-making.